AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-11-28-subtle-web-accessibility-issues/index.md

 More importantly, you'll find that accessibility auditing tools like Lighthouse only do a superficial review of the most common accessibility issues, like skipped heading levels, anchors without text, or images without alt text.
 In fact, you can [build an inaccessible site with a perfect Lighthouse score](https://www.matuzo.at/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score/), so it's certainly not a perfect tool.

-Clearly, there are more subtle accessibility issues that you'll need to address if you want to create the best possible user experience on your website.
-This is even more important if your business needs to abide by [web accessibility laws and policies](https://www.w3.org/WAI/policies/), where accessibility is not a choice but rather a requirement.
+In practice, there are more accessibility failures that you'll need to address if you want to create the best possible user experience on your website.
+This is even more important if your business needs to abide by [web accessibility laws and policies](https://www.w3.org/WAI/policies/), where accessibility is not a choice but rather a legal requirement.

 Here are just a few of the accessibility failures that you'll want to look out for in your apps and websites.